Things to know before your trip.

 - Diners Club

-Electricity in Barbados is: 110 volts/50 cycles.There is a reliable electricity supply, with only the occassional outage.
+110 volts/50 cycles.There is a reliable electricity supply, with only the occasional outage.

 Standard plug types in Barbados are: (1) Flat blade (2 flat blades) and (2) Flat blades with round grounding pin.
 Most Barbados hotels can provide adapters and transformers for hair dryers and other appliances.
 Alternative energy: The island uses solar power mainly for hot-water systems.